It may seem too early to start thinking about Christmas, but the more time you leave yourself to plan, the more money you can save.

 As much as I loved seeing a tree with presents overflowing beneath it on Christmas morning, I was getting tired of seeing those gifts sitting on my coffee table months later still in the box.

-Maybe it’s just my kid, but his attention span is about 2 seconds and his interests seem to change just as quick.
+Maybe it’s just my kid, but his attention span is about 2 seconds, and his interests seem to change just as quickly.

 So to save money and my sanity, we adopted the 4-gift rule:

 - Something to wear

 Not only did we save money, everything we did buy was (and in some cases continues to be) used.

 We’ve all been on the receiving end of gifts given with good intentions, but that maybe don’t suit us for one reason or another.

 Instead of pretending that bunny suit is your favorite gift ever, decide to throw a guilt-free re-gift exchange.

 Everyone is encouraged to re-gift something they don’t want.
 You can even combine it with a White Elephant approach to make it more fun.